Cantrell & Cochrane was the largest manufacturer of soft drinks in the world.

 Thomas Joseph Cantrell (1827 – 1909) was born in Dublin.
 He qualified as a medical practitioner and became a principal assistant at Grattan & Co, a Belfast firm of chemists.
 Grattan & Co also manufactured soft drinks, and introduced the first carbonated “ginger ale”.

-In 1859 James Dyas left the partnership to establish his own soft drinks and chemists business.
+James Dyas left the partnership in 1859 to establish his own soft drinks and chemists business.
 Dyas & Cantrell continued to trade as T J Cantrell.

 Perhaps no longer restrained by Dyas, Cantrell began to advertise extensively from the 1860s.
 The firm had depots in Dublin, Liverpool and Glasgow by 1862.
 The firm retained its headquarters at Castle Place, but expanding production saw soft drink manufacture relocate to 10 Arthur Place, Belfast.

 Increasing demand for their products saw T J Cantrell relocate to 25 Bank Street, Belfast, a former brewery, in 1863.
 The firm commenced export of its ginger ale to America from 1866.

 T J Cantrell merged with the soft drinks business of Henry Cochrane (1836 – 1904) of Dublin to form Cantrell & Cochrane in 1868.
 At this time the premises of the Hibernian Mineral Water Company of Nassau Place, Dublin were acquired.

 From this juncture Cantrell became a sleeping partner at Cantrell & Cochrane.

 Cantrell & Cochrane held contracts to supply several shipping lines, including Cunard, Inman, Montreal, National and City of Dublin by 1868.